-Membership of Inspire Education Trust give academies access to a range of support and services and the opportunity to shape these going forward as we build capacity at Trust level ahead of need.
+Membership of Inspire Education Trust give academies access to a range of school improvement, support and services and importantly the opportunity to shape these going forward as we build capacity at Trust level ahead of need.

 Our approach relies heavily on shared accountability for raising achievement by commitment to our Vision and Values.
 Academies are expected to commit to pro-active membership, which will ensure that the Trust continually improves the offering for staff, children and young people in all of the partner academies.